jannikmi/timezonefinder/README.rst

 Comparison to pytzwhere
 =======================

-In comparison most notably initialisation time and memory usage are significantly reduced, while the algorithms yield the same results and are as fast or even faster (depending on the dependencies used, s. test results below). pytzwhere is using up to 450MB!!! of RAM while in use (with shapely and numpy active) and this package uses at most 40MB (= encountered memory consumption of the python process).
-In some cases ``pytzwhere`` even does not find anything and ``timezonefinder`` does, for example when only one timezone is close to the point.

-**Similarities:**

--  results

--  data being used
+In comparison most notably initialisation time and memory usage are significantly reduced.
+``pytzwhere`` is using up to 450MB of RAM (with ``shapely`` and ``numpy`` active), because it is parsing and keeping all the timezone polygons in the memory.
+This uses unnecessary time/ computation/ memory and this was the reason I created this package in the first place.
+This package uses at most 40MB (= encountered memory consumption of the python process) and has some more advantages:

 **Differences:**